 A shifted market is a skills-based market, so agents MUST spend time role-playing, practicing scripts, rebutting objections, and working with a KW MAPS Coach to support them.
 This is the number one area where most agents struggle during pricing conversations.
 You give in to what the client wants when you know better.
 You cave in and overprice it.
 And it sits on the market and sells for less than it would have had you priced it lower from the beginning.

 Kelle Market Snaps is incredibly useful.
 The feature allows users to pull hyperlocal market reports with one voice or text command to Kelle: KW’s award-winning, AI-powered virtual assistant.
-With one voice command into Kelle, you can pull up all the active listings in the area.
 It’s truly remarkable the capability you have in your pocket or purse.
 Even more, Command – KW’s innovative new operating system – will compile all the data you need so you can share listing information and pricing strategies with your seller as well.

 With KW’s technology, every single tool that an agent needs, whether in a shift or not, is in their hands to support them.
 Nobody else has that.